 Get important security improvements to your devices even faster.
 These improvements can be applied automatically between standard software updates.

 Apps in iOS 16 need explicit user permission before accessing the clipboard to copy and paste content.
 Apps will need to ask to use the copy and paste feature, similar to the way apps need permission to access the microphone, camera, location, and other sensitive data.

 With iOS 16 and its sister updates, Apple is adding Passkeys that are designed to replace traditional passwords when signing into a website or app.
-Apple says that Passkeys are more secure than passwords, protecting users from phishing, malware, and other attacks that attempt to again account access.
-Passkeys are not implemented in the iOS 16 beta, but will be introduced later this year.
+Apple says that Passkeys are more secure than passwords, protecting users from phishing, malware, and other attacks that attempt to gain account access.
+Passkeys were not implemented in the iOS 16 beta, but will be introduced later this year.